weatherspud/are-dice-fair/README.md

     [1] 4

-We can use `sum` to check that the sum of the components of the vector is the number of times the die was rolled:
+We use `sum` to check that the sum of the components of the vector is the number of times the die was rolled:

     > sum(d4)